iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 ### Use of JSON-LD

-This document describes the translation of NIEM-conformant XML schemas and XML instance documents into JSON, using JSON-LD as the target JSON representation.
+This document describes the translation of NIEM-conformant XML instance documents into JSON, using JSON-LD as the target JSON representation.
 JSON-LD (JavaScript Object Notation for Linking Data) is a language-independent data format for representing Linked Data, expressed as JSON.
 JSON-LD provides a lightweight mechanism that allows data to be linked across websites.
 The syntax is easy for humans to read and easy for machines to parse and generate.

+> We don't actually say anything about translating XML schema
+> documents into JSON, and I don't think we are going to say anything
+> about that, so I changed that. &mdash;@iamdrscott

 There are several reasons that JSON-LD is a good fit for NIEM.
 One reason for choosing JSON-LD is context mechanism, which allows names in JSON-LD to look